Jonas and Marge have been married for 17 years.

 We talked about resolving his insecurity—feeling “secure,” stable, adequate, attractive, and most of all, relaxed.
 “This is the scariest stuff we’ve ever done,” he said.

 “One more thing I’ve learned about sex with prostitutes,” he said one day.
 “I don’t worry about them getting too close to me, wanting to know everything about me, becoming dependent on me.
 That’s how I am with Marge,” he said.
 “I guess you’d say I’m afraid of getting too close to her.”
 I smiled.
-“You’re getting good at this therapy thing,” I said.
+“You’re getting good at this therapy thing,” I replied.

 Meanwhile, he started talking to his wife differently—like a companion, rather than a bully or a performer.